dougthor42/PyBank/README.rst

 ======
 PyBank
 ======
 Personal accounting software.
-Alternative to the likes of Quicken, iBank, Mint.com, and GnuCash
+Alternative to the likes of Quicken, iBank, Mint.com, and GnuCash.

 Notes:
 ------